KxSystems/docs/docs/ml/toolkit/utilities/preproc.md

 	`col2!`e`f`g!0 1 2
 	```

-	The predict functionality is contained within the `predict` key.
+	The transform functionality is contained within the `transform` key.
 The function takes the following as inputs:

 	-  `tab` is a simple table
 	-  `symDict` is a dictionary where each key indicates the columns in `tab` to be encoded, while the values indicate what mapping from the fitted data to use when encoding.
-If (::) is used, it is assumed that the columns in the fit and predict table are the same
+If (::) is used, it is assumed that the columns in the fit and transform table are the same

 	returns the table with lexigraphical ordering of symbol column.
 Any values not contained within the schema mapping return -1